Data-Science-for-Linguists-2022/UDS-child-speech/final_report.md

 	Q: Did someone break the mug?
 	Q: Did the mug move?

-Crowd-sources annotators can get to properties such as volition, change of state, causation, etc. by answering straightforward questions like those above and without having to know what each of these properties mean.
-Annotators can easily answer with "probably yes" or "probably no" to any of these questions and provide how confident they are in each of their answers.
+Crowd-sourced annotators can get to properties such as volition, change of state, causation, etc. by answering straightforward questions like those above without having to know what each of these properties mean.
+Annotators can easily answer with "probably yes" or "probably no" to any of these questions and provide how confident they are in each of their binary answers.

 ### 1.2 Decomp toolkit